OReyesMatte/Reuter_2025/Data_analysis/Data_analysis.md

 Packages required to perform the analysis are found in an R chunk at the beginning of the script.

 Data from seven different experiments or assays were acquired and analysed for this manuscript.
 The experiments as well as the data sets used for the analysis are specified in the code as well as in this file below.
-All data files are available on Zenodo: (REF)
+All data files are available on Zenodo: 10.5281/zenodo.17076220

 In the following, the individual experiments and the corresponding raw data sets are specified.

 1) Experiment 1: 3-hour transfer regime
 Phage plaque and bacteria colony counting data for five independent selection lines of phage PhiX174 evolved during 3-hour transfers.
 Counting data was recorded for each transfer until the first heritable small plaques appeared when plated.
 Data was used to calculate the estimated frequency of small plaque mutants in the phage population at the first transfer; heritable small plaques were isolated.
-Figure Fig. S2A was generated based on this data.
+Figure Fig. S5A was generated based on this data.
 Two data files were used for the analysis of this experiment
 - data set 1: “experiment_1_3_h_transfers.csv”; containing raw phage and bacteria counts for each transfer.
 Data was used to monitor the MOI input for each transfer.
 - data set 2: “experiment_1_3_h_transfers_small_plaque_frequency.csv”; containing frequencies of heritable small plaques isolated compared to the total number of plaques at the last transfer.
 This data was used to calculate the estimated frequency of small plaque mutants in the phage population at the first transfer, at which small plaques were observed.
-The data set was used to generate Figure Fig. S2A
+The data set was used to generate Figure Fig. S5A

 2) Experiment 2: 30-min transfer regime